 However, the result was a film that marked the birth of the new American comedy, which surpassed the tradition of Frank Capra to endow itself with a greater dose of critical acidity.
 With a sarcasm reminiscent of Eric von Stroheim, in the comedy there are equivocal situations that provoke amusing moments, but the American way of life that it exhibits is no longer so idyllic; The characters show the bitter pessimism that Billy Wilder knows how to infuse.
 Marilyn Monroe, in a comfortable role of showgirl, was a valuable complement to the work of Jack Lemmon and Tony Curtis, two musicians forced to escape from Chicago for witnessing the violent actions of a gang of gangsters, and joining the orchestra Female Marilyn Monroe disguised as women.
 In reference to the unstable Marilyn’s contribution, Wilder was blunt: “When you were done with Marilyn, even though you had reached forty shots and endured your delays, you were with something unique and inimitable.”

 During the filming of The Multimillionaire (1960), Marilyn had an affair with the male protagonist who shared with her the head of the poster, Yves Montand, who was married then with the actress Simone Signoret.
-In fact, the star’s relations with Arthur Miller, with whom he had married in 1956, were deteriorating to forced marches, although the playwright prepared, as a cynical epitaph, a screenplay for his wife, The Misfits ), Directed by John Huston.
+In fact, the star’s relations with Arthur Miller, with whom she had married in 1956, were deteriorating to forced marches, although the playwright prepared, as a cynical epitaph, a screenplay for her wife, The Misfits ), Directed by John Huston.

 It was perhaps the most rugged film ever shot by Marilyn, torn by the imminent divorce, which became effective in January 1961.
 The film’s operator was one Inge Morath, who married Arthur Miller in February of the following year.
 Before even shooting the foreground, the film was attacked by the press because of its progressive argument.
 All the darts were thrown mercilessly at Marilyn, who had been admitted to a psychiatric facility in the late 1960s, and who was even accused of Clark Gable’s death immediately after the shooting.
 Despite the fact that Marilyn’s work in this film has been considered the best of her career, she was able to perfectly trace a symbolic role that, on the other hand, anticipated perhaps her own failure.